ANIO-Official/your-blog-journaling-app/README.md

 - [MDN <template>](https://developer.mozilla.org/en-US/docs/Web/HTML/Reference/Elements/template) - I wanted to read more about templating to understand how to dynamically change the content per entry.
 As I read this document, I saw a wonderful example under 'Generating Table Rows'.
 It showed that I could use querySelector on parent elements!
 This has opened new doors for me. :'D

+- [MDN array.find()](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/find) -I used this to help me locate the specific blog by title to delete from the array which would then be updated in local storage.

 ## Author

 - LinkedIn - [Amanda Ogletree](https://www.linkedin.com/in/amanda-ogletree-a61b60168)